vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 The basic process for sharing revenue begins with the [Backing Manager](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4) contract where collateral assets are managed.
 When the yield-bearing basket increases in value relative to the outstanding RToken supply, the Backing Manager will either mint new RToken or trade profits from its backing for RToken or RSR through the [RToken Trader](https://etherscan.io/address/0x3d5EbB5399243412c7e895a7AA468c7cD4b1014A)/[RSR Trader](https://etherscan.io/address/0xE04C26F68E0657d402FA95377aa7a2838D6cBA6f) contract.
 Revenue shared with RToken holders is sent to the [Furnace](https://etherscan.io/address/0x57084b3a6317bea01bA8f7c582eD033d9345c2B2) contract where it gradually burns the RToken, increasing the redemption value.
 Revenue shared with RSR stakers is sent to the [stRSR pool](https://etherscan.io/address/0x18ba6e33ceb80f077deb9260c9111e62f21ae7b8) where it is slowly distributed as rewards to increase the stRSR/RSR value.

 Note that it is also possible to share revenue additionally with an arbitrary address, such as to compensate the token deployer.
-For example, hyUSD makes a 3% allocation to the hyUSD treasury, which they provide an explanation for in the [Reserve proposal](https://forum.reserve.org/t/rfc-introducing-hyusd/404#what-will-the-initial-revenue-distribution-look-like-15).
+For example, hyUSD makes a 3% allocation to the hyUSD treasury, which they provide an explanation for in their [Reserve proposal](https://forum.reserve.org/t/rfc-introducing-hyusd/404#what-will-the-initial-revenue-distribution-look-like-15).

 The following flowchart shows revenue distribution to RToken holders and RSR stakers with a theoretical 40/60 revenue split.